 Benefits of Individual Therapy

-“ Psychotherapy is an effective in treating and managing mental illnesses…”
+“ Counseling is an effective tool in treating and managing mental illnesses…”

 Why should I Come to Therapy?

 Depending on your present situation and your reasons for seeking help, there are many benefits to therapy.
 If you are seeking diagnosis or treatment for a mental illness, therapy can help you better manage your symptoms, outbreaks, and triggers.
 It can also offer you increased coping skills and open your eyes to new ways of dealing with situations that you may not have been aware of before.
 Therapy can offer problem-solving skills, provide support, and help you work through life changes, allowing you to see your circumstances as a personal growth opportunity instead of a burden or obstacle.

 - Reality and Solution-Focused Intervention